Tree protection when slacklining

 The following has to be considered when slacklining with trees as anchors:

-- Tree diametre of at least 30cm at anchor point
+- Tree diametre of at least 30cm at anchor point, increase the diameter with higher tensions

 - Tree protection under the tree sling, in order to prevent the sling of abrading the bark.

-- Treeslings which are at least 5 cm wide (Industrial lifting slings, for example, can be spread out behind the tree to increase surface!)
+- Treeslings which are at least 5 cm wide (Slings should be spread out behind the tree to increase surface!)

 We also recommend you proactively approach slackliners in your community about these issues - this helps the entire community!
 To do so, you can order these two flyers and distribute them: